 While xanthan gum is very effective, note that it may not be the easiest product to find in a brick-and-mortar store; you will most likely have to purchase it online.

 An effective substitute for cornstarch, arrowroot is derived from a tropical tuber.
 As with the other thickeners above, it will make your hot sauce thicker without affecting its flavor.
 It will also give it a glossy sheen that may make it more visually appealing.

-To use arrowroot, make a slurry with it and add it to your sauce then heat gently.
-For light thickening, use 1 teaspoon mixed with two teaspoons of water for each cup of hot sauce.
+To use arrowroot, make a slurry with it and add it to your sauce, then heat gently.
+For light thickening, mix one teaspoon with two teaspoons of water for each cup of hot sauce.
 For a thicker sauce, simply double the quantities of both the arrowroot and the water.

 Note that while arrowroot does not break down in acidic liquids the way that cornstarch can, it does not stand up to heat very well.
 Too much heat will cause your hot sauce to thin back out.